 The F. Paul Norton and Frederic P. Norton Family Prints and Drawings Study Center houses the museum’s collection of works on paper, including more than 500 prints gifted by Frederic P. “Nick” Norton between 1998 and 2000.
-While we are currently unable to accept visitors to the Center, you can view examples of the works in the collection below.
+While we are currently unable to accept visitors to the Center due to our ongoing AK360 Campus Development and Expansion Project, you can view examples of the works in the collection below.

 Classic printmaking refers to the process of rendering an image on a ground and then transferring it to a sheet of paper or other material.
 This grouping features examples from the mid-17th century to the late 19th century, providing an excellent introduction to artistic variations within the medium.